 Mental health – good or bad, we all have it.

-But our research with universities, the NHS, Imperial College London, service users and scientists shows young people don’t feel they have the support they need.
+But our research with universities, the NHS, Imperial College London, service users and scientists shows people don’t feel they have the support they need.

 We are an innovative Profit for Purpose Social Enterprise, navigating individuals and organisations aged 16-30 and beyond to better mental health through journalism, signposting, therapy and Mental Health First Aid Training.